 Where to stay in Malaga

 Malaga is actually a fairly big city, but as a tourist, you’re most likely to be interested in the attractions in the historical center.
-I recommend staying east of the river and within a maximum 30 minute walk to the sea and the port.
+When you’re looking for where to stay in Malaga, consider locations east of the river and within a maximum 30 minute walk to the sea and the port.